Implicit LOD using points ordering for processing and visualisation in Point Cloud Servers: Introduction

 However, a LOD method has to be agnostic regarding point clouds, and point clouds may have many attributes of various type and meaning, as long as many applications.
 Therefore, most methods use only the minimal common factor of possible attributes, that is spatial coordinates.
 For visualisation applications, aggregating points seems to be the most popular choice \cite{Schutz2015,Hornung2013,Elseberg2013}. with aggregating functions like centroids of the points or centroid of the cell.

-All of this methods also use an aggregative function (barycentre of the points, centroid of the cell) to represent the points of a cell.
-Using the barycentre seems intuitive, as it is also the point that minimize the squared distance to other points in the cell, and thus a measure of geometric error.
+All of this methods also use an aggregative function (barycenter of the points, centroid of the cell) to represent the points of a cell.
+Using the barycenter seems intuitive, as it is also the point that minimize the squared distance to other points in the cell, and thus a measure of geometric error.

 However, using the 'aggregate' rather than 'select' strategy necessary introduces aggregating errors (as opposed to potential aliasing error), and is less agnostic.
 Indeed, aggregating means fabricating new points, and also necessitate a way to aggregate for each attributes, which might be complex (for instance semantic aggregating; a point of trash can and a point of bollard could be aggregated into a point of street furniture).
 This might not be a problem for visualization application.
 Yet our goal is to provide LOD for other processing methods, which might be influenced by aggregating errors.
-Furthermore, the barycentre is very sensible to density variations.
+Furthermore, the barycenter is very sensible to density variations.

 Therefore, we prefer to use a 'select' strategy.
 The point to be selected is the closest to the centroid of the octree cell.
 If the point cloud density is sufficient this strategy produces a nearly regularly sampled point cloud, which might be a statistical advantage for processing methods.
 To establish a parallel with statistics, picking one point per cell is akin to a Latin Hypercube (see \cite{McKay1979}).
 Avoiding the averaging strategy might also increase the quantity of information than can be retrieved (similar to compressed sensing, see \cite{Fornasier2010}).